 SQL Queries in RDBMS:

 However, before you can even query the database, you need to create the tables and decide what the columns for these tables should be.
-This process is not always easy especially where the tables can be very large and complex and the data can be put into more than one category.
-This process is known as data modeling.
+This process is not always easy, especially where the tables can be very large and complex and the data can be put into more than one category.
+This process is known as data modelling.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.